Friday, February 10, 2012

 How Can We Control Costs?

-Controlling costs is where the rubber is really going to meet the road in this discussion.
+Controlling costs is where the rubber will really meet the road in this discussion.
 It's not only the most critical aspect of the problem with health care in this country, but it is also the most difficult to solve.
 The fact of the matter is that there is no way to provide the highest levels of care to everyone that wants it without breaking the bank.
 Every country rations care in some form or another.
 Some do it by access, some by quality; in the U.S. we do it by income level.
 There is simply no way to provide universal coverage without having to cut back somewhere else.
 Many people talk about making the system more efficient, citing the elimination of redundant tests, or the cost reductions garnered by giving access to preventative care to the currently uninsured as a means to pay for expanded coverage.
 While there may be some level of savings from each of these, it's nowhere near enough money to address the real financial concerns present in our system.
 To address the fundamental issues of cost in our current system in a long-term and sustainable way, we need to make some very difficult choices about how we want our health care rationed.
 Before we get to these difficult questions there are some less controversial changes that we can make that will help.

 Tort Reform

 One of the first things I believe we should do is pass major tort reform.
 A negative outcome in health care should not be a lottery ticket nor should attorneys make a career out of looking for such a winning ticket.
 I was talking to an executive of a large malpractice carrier who told me that his company spends more money on successful defense of malpractice cases than it does in all of its payouts put together.
-Let me restate that; a malpractice carrier spends more money on successfully defending frivolus law suits than it does in its payouts when a real case of malpractice occurs.
+Let me restate that; a malpractice carrier spends more money on successfully defending frivolous law suits than it does in its payouts when a real case of malpractice occurs.
 Can you imagine how high your auto insurance would be if this were the case in that industry?
-Its time to deal with this issue and to limit non-compensitory damages to a realistic amount.
-This would not only reduce malpractice premiums but will also reduce some level of defensive medicine which is one of the drivers of unnecessary testing and procedures.
+It's time to deal with this issue and to limit non-compensatory damages to a realistic amount.
+This would not only reduce malpractice premiums, but will also reduce some level of defensive medicine, which is one of the drivers of unnecessary testing and procedures.

 What About The Hard Questions?

 The final adjustment that I think we need to make will most definitely be the hardest to swallow.
-We are going to need to develop a way to ration coverage through clinical effectiveness and outcomes, rather than by simply cutting access.
+We need to develop a way to ration coverage through clinical effectiveness and outcomes, rather than by simply cutting access.
 Currently, our country spends a staggering amount of money on care that is provided during the final few months of a person's life.
 We go to heroic measures to extend life even when the hope of saving that life is non-existent.
 These efforts by dedicated and talented health care professionals, while laudable, are also something that we simply cannot afford to cover if we are to try and provide essential care to everyone.
 At this point, I can imagine the thoughts that are running through your mind.
 Am I suggesting that we just let people die rather than provide care?
 Who decides who lives and who dies?
 How can anyone suggest such a thing?
-Before you jump to judgment, please consider the following details behind this idea.
+Before you start to judge, please consider the following details behind this idea.

-Every day in this country, people die while life saving care is withheld from them for clinical rationing reasons and no one objects.
+Every day in this country people die while life saving care is withheld from them for clinical rationing reasons, and no one objects.
 Let me say that again.
 We are currently letting people die when life saving care is available and everyone involved understands.
 I am talking about the current process for organ transplants.
 We have a limited number of organs available for transplantation and the supply of organs is not great enough to satisfy the number of patients that need them.
 We have developed a rationing system where candidates are evaluated and then put on a list and prioritized.
 The system includes factors such as the likelihood of success and the potential for long-term survivability.
 Many of the organ transplant protocols will eliminate candidates based on age, comorbidities, and even things like harmful personal activities.
-An active alcoholic will be removed from the list for a liver transplant.
+For example, an active alcoholic will be removed from the list for a liver transplant.
 This is a form of rationing and it directs the system to logical, non-financial choices of who may live and who may die.
 It is done to try and maximize the benefit given a limited supply.
-My question to you is how is rationing a limited supply of organs different from rationing a limited supply of money?
+My question to you is how does rationing a limited supply of organs differs from rationing a limited supply of money?

-So, my proposal for fixing the cost issues around health care and putting Medicare back on track so that it doesn't consume the entire federal budget before I even get a chance to make use of it, is to develop similar clinical protocols to help physicians and hospitals know when heroic efforts to extend life should be undertaken and covered by insurance, and when they shouldn't.
+So, my proposal for fixing the cost issues surrounding health care and for putting Medicare back on track so that it doesn't consume the entire federal budget before I even get a chance to make use of it, is to develop similar clinical protocols to help physicians and hospitals know when heroic efforts to extend life should be undertaken and covered by insurance, and when they shouldn't.
 I don't think these decisions should be left up to the insurance companies or to the government.
 I also don't think it's fair to leave them up to individual doctors and families.
 Rather, I would look to the various clinical specialty societies to develop these coverage guidelines based on the most current data and information.
 Further, these coverage guidelines would be updated regularly as the science of medicine advances.

 I completely understand that talking about withholding coverage feels very much like withholding care.
 In the abstract it is easier to consider, but it becomes very difficult when it's your loved one.
 I also understand how uncomfortable and morbid it can be to have any discussion on this topic.
-We want to provide everything to everyone, but I think we have proven that this approach leads to financial ruin and is no longer sustainable.
+We want to provide everything for everyone, but I think we have proven that this approach leads to financial ruin and is no longer sustainable.
 If the system collapses, tens of millions of Americans would be left to their own devices to pay for the health care they need, making the current number of uninsured – no matter what number you start with – look miniscule.
-This idea isn't a great option; it's not even a good option, but rather, is the best option chosen from a number of unattractive ones.
+This idea isn't a great option; it's not even a good option, but rather, it is the best option among a number of unattractive ones.
 It really is the lesser of several evils.

 Tuesday, February 7, 2012